-If you’ve got two weeks in South Korea, I honestly recommend spending four or five days in Seoul.
+If you’ve got two weeks in South Korea, I honestly recommend staying in Seoul for 4 or 5 days.
 It’s a huge city and more than half of the country lives here, so it’s definitely worth that much time.
 Since the city is so sprawling, it’s more enjoyable if you can spread your sightseeing out over a few days.

 In addition to hitting the sights in town, you can tack on a day-trip or two.
 Of course, the most popular is visiting the DMZ.
 If that’s not your thing, you can also get out of the concrete jungle and hike around the beautiful Bukhansan National Park.

 Rather than breeze through Gyeongju, you can allot two full days to exploring the city and the surrounding sights.
-The same goes for Busan, as you can afford to spend a few nights there with two weeks in South Korea.
+The same goes for staying in Busan, as you can afford to spend a few extra nights there with two weeks in South Korea.

-From there, it’s a short flight to Jeju Island.
-After a few days there, it’s time to head back to Seoul to catch your flight out.
+From there, it’s a short flight to Jeju.
+After a few days staying on the island, it’s time to head back to Seoul to catch your flight out.